-Proponents must include a completed Schedule A and Schedule B, and are to be submitted in a sealed envelope marked "RFP - Lillooet River Sediment Removal 2019 by 4:00pm on January 30th, 2019.
+These schedules are to be submitted in a sealed envelope marked "RFP - Lillooet River Sediment Removal 2020 by 4:00pm on January 15th, 2020.

 Tenders are to be addressed to the Pemberton Valley Dyking District at:

 RFP - Lillooet River Sediment Removal 2019 Attn: Steve Flynn Pemberton Valley Dyking District PO Box 235, 1381 Aster Street Pemberton, BC.
 V0N 2L0